SeemBuilds/AutoPrimaryPart-APP-/README.md

         -  *Example:* If you have a character selected, but for some reason it contains parts with ‘Wall’ in their names, SelectionDetector might incorrectly identify it as a house.
         -  ***To enable SelectionDetector, simply click on the checkbox:***
         -  ![EnablingSelectionDetector](https://github.com/user-attachments/assets/f1401d56-101f-4a50-9480-048c13dfd2e9)

+After choosing your mode and enabling or disabling a mode, in the plugin Tab, click on APP and click the `run` button.
+APP will now choose the primarypart based on the mode you selected.
+*If you have SelectionDetector enabled, no mode will be used!*

    - **User Info**
      - DATA COLLECTION IS CURRENTLY DISABLED, AS THIS FEATURE IS NOT FULLY DEVELOPED.